koenloogman/Animation-Of-N-Queens-Problem-In-JavaScript/documentation/README.md

 ## Requirements

 - 2 Modi:
-    - Micro Step (subsumption, cut-elimination theorem),
+    - Micro Step (subsume, cut-elimination theorem),
     - Macro Step (w/o mirco steps, positive var prefered)
 - GitHub (with documentation in LaTeX)
 - Show chapters as soon as they are finished for corrections and suggestions